mrme77/Flight-Patterns-Clustering-using-ML-Algorithms./README.md

 ## Overview

 <p>This project delves into leveraging machine learning techniques to categorize flights based on similar altitude and speed patterns within a specific geographic re-gion, namely Southern Illinois.
 Specifically, it investigates and assesses two non-parametric clustering algorithms, K-means clustering and Mean Shift.The application of these clustering algorithms results in cluster labels for each data point, subsequently added as new features to the original dataset.
-Ultimately, the analysis of the data unveils a bustling airspace in the targeted geographical area, re-vealing two distinctive clusters indicative of diverse movement patterns
+Ultimately, the analysis of the data unveils a bustling airspace in the targeted geographical area, re-vealing two distinctive clusters indicative of diverse movement patterns.
 or trajectories</p>